 You must include a draft order with your application.
 The draft order is what you are suggesting the judge should order.
-For example, your draft order may ask for your removal directions to be cancelled and no further directions to be issued while you wait for completion of a vital medico-legal report to substantiate your testimony of torture in country of origin.
+For example, your draft order may ask for your removal to be postponed while you wait for completion of a vital medico-legal report to substantiate your testimony of torture in country of origin.

 You must also explain the grounds (the reasons) on which the injunction should be granted.
 Remember that an injunction is part of a judicial review, so the grounds for the injunction should reflect this.
 Would your removal be the result of an illegal, unfair or irrational/disproportionate decision?

 You should include the notice of being liable to removal/deportation, recent relevant Home Office refusals or appeal dismissals, and other relevant evidence to support the application.